 - 1 garlic clove minced

-- 2 tbsp lime juice (1 lime gives 2 tbsp lime juice)
+- 2 tablespoon lime juice (1 lime gives 2 tablespoon lime juice)

-- 1 tsp pomegranate molasses or balsamic vinegar
+- 1 teaspoon pomegranate molasses or balsamic vinegar

 - salt and pepper to taste